 Net charge-offs consist of the unpaid principal balance of loans held for investment that we determine are uncollectible, net of recovered amounts.
 We exclude accrued and unpaid finance charges and fees and third-party fraud losses from charge-offs.
 Charged-off and recovered finance charges and fees are included in interest and fees on loans while third-party fraud losses are included in Other expense.
-Charge-offs are recorded as a reduction to the allowance for credit losses.
+Charge-offs are recorded as a reduction to the allowance for credit losses and subsequent recoveries of previously charged-off amounts are credited to the allowance for credit losses.
 Costs incurred to recover charged-off loans are recorded as collection expense and included in Other expense in our Consolidated Statements of Earnings.